 Manzo Onsen is just over 22km from Manza Kazawaguchi Station on the Agatsuma line and about 52.5km from Karuizawa Station on the Hokuriku Shinkansen line.

-A bus service is available from Manza Kazawaguchi Station on the Agatsuma line and the journey takes about 45 minutes.
+A bus service is available from Manza Kazawaguchi Station on the Agatsuma line and the journey takes about 45-50 minutes.
+A taxi takes about 35 minutes.

 57.2km from the Ueda Sugadaira IC on the Joshinetsu Expressway